e-h-dev/trip-discoverer/README.md

  - - -

- # Trip Doscoverer Pages
+# Trip Discoverer Pages

 ![responsive image](assets/page-image/responsive-image.png)

 ## Features

-The app is comprised of a Home (trips) page, a sign up page, a sign in page, an add trip page & a users page for admin only.
+The app is comprised of a Home (trips) page, a sign-up page, a sign in page, an add trip page & a users page for admin only.

 All Pages on the website are responsive and have: